18F/usda-snap-pa/shipping-news/week2.md

-# Shipping News for Monday the 23rd
+# Shipping News for the week of Monday the 23rd

 ### What we did this week